cs1302uga/cs1302-ce11/README.md

 > Violets are blue.
 > `error: ';' expected` in `Driver.java` on line `142`.

-This class exercise explores how to work with linked lists.
+This class exercise explores how to work with nodes commonly used in linked lists.

 ## Prerequisite Knowledge